cc-d/logf/README.md

 # logf

-the @logf() decorator i previously had as part of the myfuncs pip package, decided to make it standalone pip package this is the repo for it
+The `@logf()` decorator, previously a part of the myfuncs pip package, is now a standalone pip package.
+This repository is dedicated to its development and maintenance.

 ## Usage

-Here is a brief guide on how to use the `logfunc` module.
+This is a brief guide on how to use the `logfunc` module.

 ### Installation

-First, you need to install the `logfunc` package.
+Firstly, you need to install the `logfunc` package.
 This can be done through pip:

 ```sh
 pip install logfunc